top of page

 Increase the pull, hold for longer

-Standing Side Bend for Abs
+Standing Side Bend for Abs: Improve Side Body Flex

 Increase the side bend, reach your hand further down your leg.